cancerberoSgx/ruby-object-model-article/ruby-object-model.md

 ### class methods and class variables

 The following example shows how to declare class level variables using `@@` and declare class level methods using `def self.`.
-The interesting part

 ```rb
 class Node